keriber/Hilar-Prox1-Cells-Quantification/README.md

 Hilar-Prox1-Cells-Quantification
 ================================

-These are a series of scripts in Javascript  for Photoshop, Python scripts and macros in ImageJ to estimate the number of immuno-reactive Prox1 cells in the hilus of the dentate gyrus of the hippocampus in mice
+These are a series of scripts in JavaScript  for Photoshop, Python scripts and macros in ImageJ to estimate the number of immuno-reactive Prox1 cells in the hilus of the dentate gyrus of the hippocampus in mice

 ================================
 The scripts can be used individually .You can go ahead and copy or contribute to any of the scripts.